Last Updated on September 6, 2025 by admin

 Distance from: Pune Railway Station: 3 KM | Pune Airport: 6 KM

-Situated in the middle of Pune’s busy streets, Osho Ashram is a haven for spiritual seekers looking for peace, away from the noise of city life.
+Situated in the middle of the busy streets of Pune, Osho Ashram is a haven for spiritual seekers looking for peace, away from the noise of city life.
 This spiritual oasis welcomes people who want to think deeply and find inner peace.
 It’s a safe place to start a journey of self-discovery.
-The busy Pune Railway Station is only 3 kilometres away, and the airport is only a short 6-kilometer drive away.
+The busy Pune Railway Station is only 3 kilometres away, and the airport is only a short 6-kilometre drive away.
 This makes Osho Ashram an easy place for both locals and tourists to relax.

 As you get closer to this spiritual haven, the atmosphere changes in a way that makes people feel calm and peaceful.
-The peaceful atmosphere at Osho Ashram is well-planned, with well-kept gardens, quiet meditation areas, and other relaxing elements that make it a good place to think about oneself.
-The short drive to the ashram from either the train station or the airport is a metaphor for the journey from the outside chaos to the peace that awaits you inside Osho Ashram’s gates.
+The peaceful mood at Osho Ashram is well-planned, with well-kept gardens, quiet places to meditate, and other things that make it a good spot to meditate and think.
+Getting to the ashram from the train station or the airport is like taking a short journey.
+Once you get inside Osho Ashram’s walls, you’ll find peace.
 The experience on these holy grounds goes beyond the distance that is covered.
-They invite people to deepen their own reflection, meditation, and spiritual exploration.

 Nearby Trip: Bhimashankar Jyotirlinga